scubaninja/Scubaninja/README.md

 I'm a Senior Enterprise Advocate ☁🥑 and DevOps Practice Lead at GitHub specializing in DevOps, IaC, and Microsoft Azure.

-Prior to joining Advocacy, I worked in Microsoft's Commercial Software Engineering team (build with/code with) working with large customers, getting them into Azure.
-I have been working at Microsoft for almost 4 years and have been working in tech for 20+ years.
-I started my careeer working in Ops and moved into the Dev space, providing a huge amount of experience to leverage my background in DevOps Principles.

 I am also a [Hashicorp Ambassador](https://www.hashicorp.com/) spending a lot of my time working with IaC.
 I like to spend my time making Azure and its features more consumable for us humans.
 I like working with PowerShell, Golang and sometimes a bit of TypeScript and C#.

 I am always looking for cool projects to get involved with and real live DevOps.